Planning a Greece itinerary? It sounds like the perfect Mediterranean escape to me!

 Explore the quaint port and narrow shopping streets of Hydra – an adorable island where cars do not exist and people get around by horses and donkeys.
 Alternatively, revel in the rugged natural beauty of Spetses.

 With dramatic cliffs, translucent azure waters and endearing traditional villages, Lefkada is one of the most underrated island destinations in Greece.

-Situated on the western coast of the country, the large island is connected to mainland Greece by several bridges, making it an extremely convenient travel destination for those who want to relax along the coast as part of a wider Greece adventure.
+Situated on the western coast of the country, the large island is connected to mainland Greece by several bridges, making it an extremely convenient travel destination for those who want to relax along the coast as part of a wider Greek adventure.

 Those hoping for a little R&R during their travels can enjoy sinking their toes into the sands of Lefkada’s beautiful beaches.
-Porto Katsiki, Milos, Kathisma, Agiofili and Egremni are but a few that are beloved among locals and well worth adding to your Lefkada itinerary.
+Porto Katsiki, Milos, Kathisma, Agiofili, and Egremni are but a few that are beloved among locals and well worth adding to your Lefkada itinerary.

-Lefkada also makes a good jumping off point for taking boats out to the islands of Itaka or Kefalonia for a day.
+Lefkada also makes a good jumping-off point for taking boats out to the islands of Itaka or Kefalonia for a day.

 Disclaimer: This Greece itineraries article contains affiliate links.
 In other words, if you choose to make a purchase through some of the sites linked here, I will earn a small amount of commission at no additional cost to you.
-These commissions help me keep up with the costs of running this site so I can continue to provide free travel advice.
-Thanks for your understanding.